Abigail "Ma" Hunkel version

 - The Load: She was part this, with a heaping dollop of comic relief.
 She was tough enough to at least hold her own in a fight against non-super-powered thugs, though.

 - Real-Person Fic: Like everyone in the Scribbly comic, Ma Hunkel was based on a real person Sheldon Mayer knew.
 Obviously, she wasn't really a costumed hero, but according to Mayer "by golly, if she'd thought of it, she would have."

-- Sidekick: Her daughter and Scribbly's younger brother eventually became "the Cyclone Twins", the Red Tornado's sidekicks.
+- Sidekick: Her daughter and Scribbly's younger brother eventually became "the Cyclone Kids", the Red Tornado's sidekicks.